CumulusNetworks/docs/content/cumulus-netq-45/Manage-Configuration/Lifecycle-Management/Credential-Management.md

 To configure SSH authentication using a public/private key:

 {{<notice info>}}
-You must have sudoer permission to properly configure switches when using the SSH Key method.
+You must have sudoer permission to properly configure switches when using the SSH key method.
 {{</notice>}}

 1. If the keys do not yet exist, create a pair of SSH private and public keys.